Thanks for visiting this page.

 OnlyWire – It allows you to share a post on multiple website on single click.
 You can also setup and automate it to share when you publish a new article.
 It saves time and effort of doing this thing manually.

 Google Webmaster Tool – Submit the sitemap URL generated from Yoast SEO plugin to Google Webmaster Tool.
-It helps in crawling and indexing your blog on Google search engine.
+It helps in crawling and indexing your blog on Google search engine and don’t forget to add canonical tags as well.

 #9 Tools & Websites to Make Life Easy